Billie Piper: "'Framing Britney Spears' made me so angry I had to turn it off"

 At the beginning of her thirties, Piper was in one of the less interesting times in her career, appearing in the final series of prostitution comedy Secret Diary of a Call Girl (a show she has said did not fulfil its early potential) and some other TV and film projects that have been lost to time.
 She was married to Laurence Fox, the actor who has recently reinvented himself as COVID-sceptic, mayoral election-losing, Twitter ranter (they divorced in 2007).
 “It was a time in my life when I started looking at patterns of behaviour that were unhelpful,” she says.
 “Your twenties are kind of inconsequential.
 You’re kind of living – at least I was – without much sense of fear.
 Then your thirties are so different.
 Everything gets so fucking serious.”
 It just all screams: ‘’Fucking wake up!’”

-“Your twenties are kind of inconsequential… Then your thirties are so fucking serious”
+“Your twenties are kind of inconsequential… then your thirties are so fucking serious”

 And she did wake up.
 She threw herself into theatre, where she excelled, culminating in 2016’s Yerma, a harrowing drama about a woman desperate for a baby, which won her every major British theatre award.
 She did therapy.
 She found a new relationship (with Tribes frontman Johnny Lloyd).
 She says finishing Rare Beasts made her evaluate just how much she’d worked through.
 “Maybe I didn’t realise it at the time, but certainly when I look at the film now, I see which parts of me have changed,” she says.
 “It’s kind of an insight into how unmanageable I found certain aspects of life.”